 What are the Program Elements of RIMSE?
 Focused on materials science research in topics of interest to the UC San Diego MRSEC, each of the four RIMSE Summer Schools are run by MRSEC faculty who serve as senior mentors and/or instructors.
 Each RIMSE begins with an intensive training in theory, techniques and laboratory methods, and includes a capstone “Discovery Project”—an independent research project implemented by the trainee in a small team and under the mentorship of a current UC San Diego MRSEC researcher.
 Though each Summer School runs its own topical curriculum, they share common activities including:

-• A final projects day oral presentation at the UC San Diego Summer Research Conference (SRC).
+- A final projects day (oral presentation at the UC San Diego Summer Research Conference or a poster presentation).

 Each school emphasizes different research aspects related to the MRSEC, including soft materials and biomaterials, self-assembled materials, and computational design, and they share a set of core training elements focused on: research-critical instrumentation (electron microscopy, Raman and FTIR spectroscopy, x-ray and electron diffraction methods); integration of computational methods; critical laboratory safety and the safe handling of chemical, biological, and nanotechnological hazards; and research ethics.